 Let’s get started.
 These are seven of the best digital marketers to follow right now.

-Our Top 7 Digital Marketing Experts of 2018
+Our Top 7 Digital Marketing Experts

 1. Neil Patel